DataDog/documentation/content/en/tracing/troubleshooting/agent_rate_limits.md

 This setting defines the maximum CPU percentage that the APM agent should be using.
 In non-Kubernetes environments it defaults to 50, which is equivalent to 0.5 cores (100 = 1 core).
 After this limit is reached, payloads will be refused until the CPU usage goes below the limit again.
 This is reflected by the `datadog.trace_agent.receiver.ratelimit` which represents the percentage of payloads that are currently being dropped (a value of 1 meaning that no traces are being dropped).
 This may also be visible in the [Service Table View][1] as a `Limited Resource` warning.

-If you'd like to leave it up to your orchestrator (or an external service) to manage resource limitations for the Datadog Agent, we recommend disabling this by setting the environment variable `DD_APM_MAX_CPU_PERCENT` to `0` (supported since Datadog Agent 7.23.0).
+If you want your orchestrator (or an external service) to manage resource limitations for the Datadog Agent, Datadog recommends disabling this by setting the environment variable `DD_APM_MAX_CPU_PERCENT` to `0` (supported since Datadog Agent 7.23.0).

 [1]: /tracing/trace_pipeline/ingestion_controls/#service-table-view